 The Whistler detachment of the RCMP is responsible for keeping residents and visiting guests safe, by preserving the peace, upholding the law, and providing our community’s policing service.

-In November 2011, during Whistler’s Welcome Week, the municipality launched the Walk Safe campaign, with the goal of changing behaviour and ultimately, protecting pedestrians at night.
-The campaign encourages pedestrians to understand safety hazards and to take simple precautions to ensure that they are visible walking through town and across roadways at night.
+The Walk Safe campaign encourages pedestrians to understand safety hazards and to take simple precautions to ensure that they are visible walking through town and across roadways at night.
 The program aims to reduce serious and fatal accidents between vehicles and pedestrians in Whistler.

 Auxiliary Constable Program